janhaviSonawane/Blood-Bank-management-system/README.md

 # Blood-Bank-&-Donation-Management-System

-Blood Bank Donation System is a php based web project with both admin and user layouts.
+The Blood Bank Donation System is a PHP-based web project designed to facilitate the management of blood donation activities.
+It provides both admin and user interfaces to efficiently handle various aspects of blood donation, including donor registration, blood collection, inventory management, and requests for blood.

+it utilizes a MySQL database to store and manage crucial information related to blood donors, inventory, requests, and administrative tasks.
+The database structure is designed to efficiently store donor profiles, including personal details, contact information, blood type, donation history, and availability.
+It also maintains a dynamic inventory of blood units with details such as type (A, B, AB, O, Rh-positive, Rh-negative), quantity, expiration dates, and status.

+The Blood Bank Donation System can be easily deployed using cloud services such as AWS (Amazon Web Services), Azure (Microsoft Azure), Google Cloud Platform, or other similar platforms.

 # Installation